-The area of the literature I know best is everything having to do with pediatric nursing, especially the literature dealing with ‘Family-Centered, Pediatric Nursing Care.’
-Most nights, I fall asleep reading about the role of the family in care processes; I wake up thinking about it the following day while I am making breakfast.
+The area of the literature I know best is everything concerning pediatric nursing, especially the literature dealing with ‘Family-Centered, Pediatric Nursing Care.’
+Most nights, I fall asleep reading about the role of the family in the care process; I wake up thinking about it the following day while making breakfast.

 Thank you for considering my application to your distinguished FNP Certificate Program at XXXX University.